 BOOK CLUB CHOICE of DR. GERALD EARLY, for the monthly Book Club he hosts at Jazz St. Louis.
 Dr. Early is the Merle Kling Professor of Modern Letters, Professor of English and of African and Afro-American Studies, Director of the Center for Humanities, and Fellow of the American Academy of Arts and Sciences at Washington University.

 ‘An important contribution to jazz history by one of our leading writers, whose scholarly and artful evolutional guide navigates the listener boldly through the world of jazz.
 It is marked by formidable research and a passionate commitment to distilling the styles and major moments in this century of jazz, that open the door and your ears to a truly beautiful journey.’
-PROF/DR TOMMY SMITH, Artistic Director of Jazz, Royal Conservatoire of Scotland, Scottish National Jazz Orchestra (UK).
+PROF/DR TOMMY SMITH, saxophonist, composer, arranger, Artististic Director of Jazz at the Royal Conservatoire of Scotland and Artistic Director, Scottish National Jazz Orchestra (UK).

 ‘Far more than a beginner’s guide, this book is Stuart Nicholson’s enlightened and enlightening view of jazz – enough so to make even experienced jazz fans listen with fresh ears.’
 BILL KIRCHNER, Musician, Educator, Producer and Editor of The Oxford Guide to Jazz (USA).

 ‘Stuart Nicholson leads the reader on a step-by-step journey to unlock the mysteries of jazz.
 Though geared towards neophytes, the most seasoned jazz fan will learn much in these pages.’
 RANDY SANDKE, American Jazz Trumpeter and Guitarist (USA).